addyosmani/puppeteer-webperf/README.md

 If you need to throttle the network connection, use `Network.emulateNetworkConditions` via the Chrome DevTools Protocol.
 You can borrow configuration details for what is used in the DevTools Network panel for emulation details.

-<div class="objective">🚨 Real network performance can be impacted by latency to towers, traffic patterns and the current radio activity.
+🚨 Real network performance can be impacted by latency to towers, traffic patterns and the current radio activity.
 The <a href="https://github.com/GoogleChrome/lighthouse/blob/master/docs/throttling.md">Lighthouse guide to network throttling</a> covers in more detail what the differences are between simulated, request-level and packet-level throttling.

 You can use <a href="https://github.com/GoogleChrome/lighthouse/blob/master/docs/throttling.md#using-lighthouse-with-comcast">Lighthouse with the comcast module</a> for packet-level throttling.
 </div>